Skip to main content

 The relationship between testosterone and cardiovascular health is complex.
 Some studies suggest that high levels of testosterone in women are associated with an increased risk of cardiovascular disease, while others point to the protective effects of balanced hormones.

-What is clear is that the metabolic issues stemming from hormonal imbalances, such as and abdominal obesity, are established risk factors for heart disease.
+What is clear is that the metabolic issues stemming from hormonal imbalances, such as insulin resistance and abdominal obesity, are established risk factors for heart disease.
 Furthermore, the brain is highly responsive to androgens.
 Low testosterone can affect cognitive functions and mood, leading to a diminished sense of well-being, mental fog, and depressive symptoms, which themselves have a systemic impact on health.

 The following table outlines the potential long-term risks associated with unaddressed testosterone imbalances.